-6. Council's Vision, Goals and Objectives - Our Sustainable Future
+6.0 Council's Vision, Goals and Objectives - Our Sustainable Future

 This Asset Management Strategy is prepared to provide a road map to sustainable asset management and to ensure assets are capable of delivering the community's desired service levels in priority areas in the most cost-efficient manner.
-This is considered necessary if we are to achieve the vision, aspiration and long term objectives of our community and identified in our Community Strategic Plan.
-The table below shows the link between the Community Strategic Plan and this Strategy;
+This is considered necessary if we are to achieve the vision, aspirations and long term objectives of our community as identified in our Community Strategic Plan.

-Theme Community Aspiration Long Term Objective Integration with asset class Community, People and Culture A healthy, safe, and diverse community that respects our history, and celebrates our differences in a vibrant culture of learning.
+Theme Community Aspiration Long Term Objective Integration With Asset Classes Community, People and Culture A healthy, safe, and diverse community that respects our history, and celebrates our differences in a vibrant culture of learning.
 An equitable and inclusive community that cares and provides for its members.
 A community that embraces healthier lifestyle choices and practices.
 Buildings Recreational Facilities Natural Environment Working together as a community to protect and enhance our natural environment and resources.
 Our natural waterways and riparian areas are enhanced and protected.
 A community addressing and responding to the impacts of climate change and extreme weather events.
 Stormwater Drainage Recreational Facilities Places, Spaces and Infrastructure A range of well planned, clean and safe neighbourhoods and public spaces designed with a strong sense of identity and place.
 Our centres offer a broad range of shops and services and contain lively urban village spaces and places where people can live, work, shop, meet and spend leisure time.
 Recreation, sporting and leisure facilities are available to meet the community's diverse and changing needs.
 Multipurpose community buildings and facilities are available to meet the community's diverse and changing needs.
-An improved standard of infrastructure that meets the community's corrige level Recreational Facilities Buildings All asset classes that meets the community's service level standards and Council's obligations as the custodian of our community assets.
-Access, Traffic and Transport Access and connection to, from and within Ku-ring-gai provides safe, reliable and affordable public and private travel, transport and infrastructure.
-The local road network is managed to achieve a safe and effective local road network.
-An accessible public transport and regional road network that meets the diverse and changing needs of the community.
-Roads and Transport Leadership and Governance Ku-ring-gai is well led, managed and supported by ethical organisations which deliver projects and services to the community by listening, advocating and responding to their needs.
-Council rigorously manages its financial resources and assets to maximise delivery of services.
-Roads and Transport Stormwater Drainage Buildings Recreational Facilities
+An improved standard of infrastructure that meets the community's service level standards and Council's obligations as the custodian of our community assets.
+Recreational Facilities Buildings All asset classes